-American Flags Through History
+American Flags Through History - Historical American Flags and State Flags

 Learn about American Flags Through History

-The American flag is one of the most recognizable flags in the world.
+Theis one of the most recognizable flags in the world.
 With its trademark white and red stripes and 50 bold stars, it’s hard to imagine it looking any other way.
 However, the American flag wasn’t always the stars and stripes we know today.
 In fact, the American flag has gone through many changes – 26 to be exact – before it became the iconic symbol that it is today.
 Each of these changes continues to be an official flag of the United States of America.

 Have you ever wondered about the meaning of the stars on the American flag?